jacklee0223/contacts/README.md

 ### Compile Code
 `npm run build`

+### Automated Compile Code
+This will initiate build automatically whenever you save changes within src and public

+`npm run build:watch`

 ### Start Local Dev Server
 `npm run start`
 and the app will be automatically loaded on `http://localhost:3000`